bornova/adblock-hosts/README.md

 The inspiration behind this project was the [StevenBlack/hosts repository](https://github.com/StevenBlack/hosts).
 Special thanks to everyone working hard to make it the awesome tool that it is.

-Please note this program currently only works on Windows and macOS.
+Please note this program was tested only on Windows and macOS.
 It requires Python 3.x.

 ## How it works